RichCaloggero/audio-components/README.md

 The audio-control element allows one to specify a parameter to be automated, and a function to generate values based on the current time stored in the underlying webaudio context containing the graph.
 The default evaluation intervall is 0.2 seconds.
-The parameter must be specified in the markup, and the element being controled is wrapped within the audio-control element.
+The parameter must be specified in the markup.
+The element being controled wraps the `audio-controls` element; if several parameters of an element are to be automated, the element wraps separate instances of `audio-control`, one for each parameter being automated.

 The automator function can be specified in markup, and also via the UI.
 It is a simple javascript expression which is evaluated in the context of the controled element (i.e. the "this" keyword references the currently controled element).